-- MVV have now changed the design of the plant by turning it round so that it is further away from the closest housing in Barne Barton. - MVV has moved the IBA recycling plant off the site. - MVV has looked at the design of the lighting a state to be a state of the state
+- MVV have now changed the design of the plant by turning it round so that it is further away from the closest housing in Barne Barton. - MVV has moved the IBA recycling plant off the site. - MVV has looked at the design of the building and the lighting of the site to reduce the impact on houses nearby.